Francisk Skorina Gomel State University: History

 In 1988, the Council of Ministers of the Belarusian Soviet Socialist Republic (the Decree as of 29 November 1988) made a decision to name Gomel State University after Francisk Skorina.
 L. A. Shemetkov, a mathematician, the creator and leader of a new and promising Scientific School of Algebraic System Formation Theory was appointed to the post of the rector by the University Council on 19 September 1989.

 Ten new degree courses were added at the university in the 1990s.
 By L. A. Shemetkov's initiative, the Dissertation Council and Doctoral courses were introduced.
 The scientific journal "Proceedings of Francisk Skorina Gomel State University" has been issued since October 1999.
 International cooperation has greatly increased since 1994, when the university became the winner of 1-million-dollar grant of the TEMPUS program.
-In 1994–1998, Francisk Skorina Gomel State University together with the University of Clermont-Ferrand (France), the University of Birmingham (Britain) and the University of Kiel (Germany) worked on the project "The improvement of University Management".
+In 1994–1998, Francisk Skorina Gomel State University together with the University of Clermont-Ferrand (France), the University of Birmingham (Britain) and Kiel University (Germany) worked on the project "The improvement of University Management".

 In 1995, on the basis of agreement between Francisk Skorina Gomel State University and the University of Auvergne Clermont-Ferrand I (France), Franco-Belarusian Institute of Management was founded.
 It functioned successfully up to 2013.

 In December, 2017, with assistance of Nanjing University of Science and Technology (City of Nanjing, the People's Republic of China) Confucius Institute was opened at F. Skorina GSU.

 In 2017, on the basis of Shanghai Professional Institute of Industry, Commerce and Foreign Languages F. Skorina GSU branch was opened – Gomel Institute.